-In Review Report 064-2016 to 076-2016, the Commissioner noted that where a search of active email accounts of current employees is required, search time should be calculated using subsection 6(2) of The Freedom of Information and Protection of Privacy Regulations (FOIP Regulations) and not subsection 6(3) of the FOIP Regulations unless it is less expensive and the applicant agrees.
+In Review Report 064-2016 to 076-2016 the Commissioner considered the equivalent provisions in The Freedom of Information and Protection of Privacy Act.
+The Commissioner noted that where a search of active email accounts of current employees is required, search time should be calculated using subsection 6(2) of The Freedom of Information and Protection of Privacy Regulations (FOIP Regulations) and not subsection 6(3) of the FOIP Regulations unless it is less expensive and the applicant agrees.
 Furthermore, the Commissioner found that government institutions cannot charge for searches of archived email accounts pursuant to subsection 6(3) of the FOIP Regulations because The Archives and Public Records Management Act requires records be useable and accessible.